The cell-centered Finite-Volume self-consistent approach for heterostructures: 1D electron gas at the Si-SiO2 interface: Methods

 \subsection{Scaling}

-So far, we have explained how \textit{a-coefficient}s are calculated and being corrected (for different boundary conditions) for our original Schr\"odinger and Poisson's equations.
-However, It is more practical to calculate and correct \textit{a$^\prime$-coefficient} and \textit{a-coefficient}s for the scaled Schr\"odinger and Poisson's equations.
+So far, we have explained how a-coefficients are calculated and being corrected (for different boundary conditions) for our original Schr{\"o}dinger and Poisson's equations.
+However, It is more practical to calculate and correct a$^\prime$-coefficient and a-coefficients for the scaled Schr{\"o}dinger and Poisson's equations.
 To do so, we first define a unified length scale $L_{sc}$ and scale the coordinates as $y\rightarrow L_{sc}y$ and $z\rightarrow L_{sc}z$.
-In our calculation, we choose $L_{sc}=10^{-9}$ such that we can rewrite the Schr\"odinger equation as follows:
+In our calculation, we choose $L_{sc}=10^{-9}$ such that we can rewrite the Schr{\"o}dinger equation as follows: